When do I receive my Course Fee Invoice?

 How do I pay my Course Fees?

 You can pay your tuition fees by cheque, bank transfer (details on the intranet), UPAY payment or Credit/Debit Card in the Accounts Office or over the phone.
 Please do not send card details by email.

 When do I need to pay my fees by?

 Tuition fees are due in Full by Friday of 1st week of Michaelmas Term each year, unless you are on a Graduate Student Government Loan in which case you can pay in 3 equal termly instalments by Wednesday of 1st week of each term.

 I am on a Student Loan but my Tuition Fees are showing up on my battels?

 It is possible that your Student Loan information has not yet been completely assessed and the information has not been passed to the University.
-Don’t worry, just email the Academic Finance Manager with a screen shot of your Student Loan account and the fees will be removed.
+Don’t worry, just email the Student Finance Officer with a screen shot of your Student Loan account and the fees will be removed.

 I am an international student and have paid my fees but there is still an amount outstanding?